 If you’ve been in the United States without legal immigration status, you could be forbidden from applying for a green card from within the United States and/or barred from re-entering the United States if you leave.
 The length of time you would be required to remain outside of the United States depends on how long you had no legal immigration status.

 If you’re in this situation, you might be able to apply for a “waiver of inadmissibility.”
-Waivers require proving that your spouse would experience extreme hardship if you were not allowed to be in the United States together.
+Waivers require proving that your family member would experience extreme hardship if you were not allowed to be in the United States together.
 Obtaining a waiver is not easy, but it’s not impossible either, and it’s important to present a compelling argument.

 Understanding the Terms